 I wondered what I could do personally differently besides

-such as next week at the Boucher Institute of Medicine to
+as next week at the Boucher Institute of Medicine to the

-Parents and Dr. Robert Kerr and wife Lois,( Clinical Associate
+and Dr. Robert Kerr and wife Lois,( Clinical Associate

-Professor head of the department of Internal
+Professor head of the department of Internal Medicine at the

-when they took me on as an older brother for their three
+they took me on as an older brother for their three sons